+Given a stream of $T$ elements $e^{(1)}, ..., e^{(T)}$ from a universe, the task is to estimate the frequency of query element $e_q$ up to time-step $T$, aiming to minimize the mean absolute error between true and estimated counts.
+As in the NN setup, the key constraints are data structure size and the number of lookups for query execution, making this problem compatible with our framework.
+We explore frequency estimation as a second task mainly because it is structurally very different from NN search due to the streaming nature, yet E2E learning still works.
+Due to space constraints, we mainly discuss our findings here and leave implementation details to App \ref{app:cms_details}.
+We also discuss how both NN search and frequency estimation fit into our broader framework in App \ref{app:broad-applicability}.

-\paragraph{Zipfian Distribution} We evaluate our model in a setting where both the stream and query distributions follow a Zipfian distribution.
-This simulates a common feature of frequency-estimation datasets where a few ``heavy hitter" elements are updated or queried more frequently than others \citep{hsu2018learningbased}.
-For any fixed training instance, the rank order of the elements in the domain is consistent across both the stream and query distributions, but it is randomized across different training instances.
-As a result, the model cannot rely on knowing which specific elements are more frequent than others; only the overall Zipfian skew is consistent across training instances.
+We evaluate our model in a setting where both stream and query distributions follow a Zipfian distribution, simulating frequency-estimation datasets where a few ``heavy hitter" elements are queried more frequently \citep{hsu2018learningbased}.
+For a given training sample, the rank order of elements is consistent across both stream and query distributions but randomized across different training samples.
+Consequently, the model cannot rely on specific elements being more frequent—only the overall Zipfian skew is consistent.

-We use a data structure of size $k=32$ and train our model with $M\in \{1, 2, 4\}$ queries.
-Both the data and query distributions are Zipfian over $\{1, ..., 1000\}$ with a fixed skew of $\alpha = 1.2$.
-We evaluate the mean absolute error over streams of length 100 and compare with the CountMinSketch algorithm, a hashing-based method for frequency estimation \citep{cormode2005improved} (See App. \ref{app:cms} for an overview).
-Our model's performance improves with more queries and outperforms CountMinSketch (Figure \ref{fig:main_cs}).
-In this case, CountMinSketch degrades with more queries as for a fixed size memory ($k=32$), it is more effective for this distribution to apply a single hash function over the whole memory than to split the memory into $k$ partitions of size $k/M$ and use separate hash functions.
-We look at the learned algorithm in more detail and find that our model learns an algorithm similar to CountMinSketch, but with an important difference: it uses an update delta of less than 1 when a new item arrives, instead of the delta of 1 used by CountMinSketch.
-We find that this can be particularly useful when the size of the data structure is small and collisions are frequent.
-We hypothesize that the better performance of the learned solution is at least partially due to the smaller delta.
-In Figure \ref{fig:cs_interp}, we show that we are able to recover the performance of our learned data structure with 1 and 2 queries when we use a smaller delta.
+We compare our model with CountMinSketch (CMS), a hashing-based algorithm for frequency estimation \citep{cormode2005improved} (See App. \ref{app:cms} for an overview).
+Our model's performance improves with more queries and outperforms CMS (Figure \ref{fig:main_cs}).\footnote{CMS degrades with more queries as for a fixed size memory ($k=32$), it is more effective for this distribution to apply a single hash function over the whole memory than to split the memory into $k$ partitions of size $k/M$ and use separate hash functions.} We find that our model learns an algorithm similar to CMS but uses a smaller update delta,\footnote{The update delta is the scalar increment value used to update the count of an item in the CMS hash table.
+For CMS, this value is 1.
+See \ref{apd:cms} for an overview of the CMS algorithm.} which we hypothesize improves performance when collisions are frequent.